 The prepared ginseng extract was then used in the experiment, as described in the methodology, to evaluate its protective efficacy against chlorine-induced adverse effects in female rabbits [10].
 Treatment and Animal Housing Conditions: Thirty-two female rabbits, each weighing approximately (grams), were housed in the departmental Animal House in pairs within plastic cages.
 The animals were acclimated for 14 days prior to the experiment under controlled conditions (temperature: 25±2 °C, 12-hour light/dark cycle) with free access to food and water.
 The rabbits were randomly divided into four experimental groups, with eight rabbits per group, as follows:

-According to [11], the treatment continued for four weeks.
+According to Gabry et al. (2014), treatment continued for four weeks [11].

 Blood samples, traits, and physiological assay:

-Tissue Samples: liver tissues were collected from rabbits, washed with normal saline and prepared then were fixed by using 10% formalin for histological examination.
+Tissue Samples: liver tissues were collected from rabbits, washed with normal saline, prepared then fixed by using 10% formalin for histological examination.

 Chemical implementation:

-The results table (1) indicates that the exposure to tap water 2nd group and Chlorine 5ppm water 3rd group induced remarkable alteration in blood indices, there is a significant reduction p≤0.05 in the average of RBC, Hb and PCV compared with control 1st group, While the treatment with ethanolic extract ginseng and chlorine resulted in notable increase in RBC, Hb and PCV values comparison with group exposed to chlorine alone the decline in those components mostly in the Second, third groups , also the data illustrated in the table (1) revealed remarkable elevation in MDA level to Tap water (2nd group) and Chlorine 5 ppm water (3rd group) compared to normal rabbits, whereas the receiving animals ethanolic extract ginseng and chlorine (group 4th) prominent reduction in MDA level as compared to the chlorine group.
+The results of Table 1 indicate that the exposure to tap water 2nd group and Chlorine 5 ppm water 3rd group induced remarkable alterations in blood indices.
+There is a significant reduction, p≤0.05, in the average of RBC, Hb, and PCV compared with control 1st group.
+While the treatment with ethanolic extract of ginseng and chlorine resulted in a notable increase in RBC, Hb, and PCV values, comparison with group exposed to chlorine alone shows that the decline in these components was mostly observed in the second and third groups.
+Also, the data illustrated in the Table 1 revealed remarkable elevation in MDA level to Tap water (2nd group) and Chlorine 5 ppm water (3rd group) compared to normal rabbits, whereas the receiving animals ethanolic extract ginseng and chlorine (group 4th) prominent reduction in MDA level as compared to the chlorine group.

-Data obtained from the table (2) the outcomes exhibited that the oral exposure of Tap water (2nd group) and Chlorine 5ppmwater (3rd group) induced prominent increase p≤0.05 in levels of liver enzymes (AST and ALT) compared to the corresponding control, whereas the animals received ethanolic extract ginseng and chlorine (group 4th) produced a notable decrease in levels of the above enzymes comparison to chlorine.
-These results clarified that the hepatotoxicity was artificial in normal, healthy rabbits with metabolic activity stable, so any effect of chlorine or the indirect influence of liver enzymes on hepatocytes activity.
+Data obtained from the Table 2 exhibited that the oral exposure of Tap water (2nd group) and Chlorine 5 ppm water (3rd group) induced prominent increase p≤0.05 in levels of liver enzymes (AST and ALT) compared to the corresponding control, whereas the animals received ethanolic extract ginseng and chlorine (group 4th) produced a notable decrease in levels of the above enzyme’s comparison to chlorine.
+These results clarified that the hepatotoxicity was induced in normal, healthy rabbits with metabolic activity stable, so any effect of chlorine or the indirect influence of liver enzymes on hepatocytes' activity.

 Figures & Tables